Opened in 1826, the Zoological Society of London, or ZSL London Zoo, is one of the oldest scientific zoos in the world.

 Butterfly Paradise

-Butterfly Paradise is heaven in London Zoo, showcasing an array of butterflies from several major regions, including Africa, Southeast Asia, and Central and South America.
+Butterfly Paradise is heaven inside the Zoo, showcasing an array of butterflies from several major regions, including Africa, Southeast Asia, and Central and South America.

 During your visit to this exhibit, you can learn about butterfly lifecycles, their environment, how they help the ecosystem, and what threats they face in the present world.